 Statistical significance is vital in a/b tests because it helps you to understand that the changes you’ve implemented during tests are positively or negatively related to various metrics, such as conversion rate.

-When calculating the significance level, two important factors to consider are the sample size (how much traffic) allocated to each variation and their conversion rates.
+When calculating the significance level, two important factors to consider are the sample size (the amount of traffic) allocated to each variation and its conversion rates.

 Interpreting A/B testing results is one of the most critical stages of an experiment.
 By interpreting the results, you can come to a reliable conclusion on the validity of the results.